Jose Trevino Player Props: Yankees vs. Guardians

 Jose Trevino At The Plate

-- Trevino is batting .237 with two doubles, two home runs and two walks.
+- Trevino has two doubles, three home runs and two walks while batting .242.

-- He has hit a long ball in two of 17 games played this season, and in 3.3% of his plate appearances.
+- Looking at the 18 games he has played this year, he's homered in three of them (16.7%), and in 4.7% of his trips to the dish.

-- In five games this season (29.4%), Trevino has picked up an RBI, including two games with multiple runs batted in.
+- In six games this season (33.3%), Trevino has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in five games this season (29.4%), but has had no multi-run games.
+- He has scored in six of 18 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.